AndreaEnricoFranzoni/PPC_Test/README.md

 ~~~
 make distclean
 ~~~

-# CHange PACS_ROOT in the MAKEFILE
+Change PACS_ROOT in the MAKEFILE to yours